drewdocode/noget/README.md

 W - Wisdom: to speak knowledge
 X - Unknown: the lack of knowledge
 Y - Why
-Z -Zig-Zag-Zig: from Knowledge to Wisdom to Understanding
+Z - Zig-Zag-Zig: from Knowledge to Wisdom to Understanding